Hundreds of Swiss still stranded abroad, travel agent says

 Hundreds of Swiss travellers remain blocked abroad due to Covid-19 restrictions and cancelled flights.
 Travel operators and the foreign ministry are working to find ways to get them home.

 “We still have several hundred clients abroad who want to get back to Switzerland.
-We’re doing our best to find flights for them,” Bianca Gähwiler of Hotelplan Suisse told the Keystone-SDA news agency on Wednesday.
+We’re doing our best to find flights for them,” Bianca Gähweiler of Hotelplan Suisse told the Keystone-SDA news agency on Wednesday.

 The travel agent is scrambling to find solutions for clients in locations such as Morocco, South Africa, and Ukraine, where travel bans are in place for people from Switzerland.